 FIGURE 1.
 Schematic representation of the first experimental setup.
 The dialyzer was held in vertical position and placed in the middle of the gantry.
-Blood and dialysate compartments were analyzed separately. a Dye solution was injected in the blood inlet line, and flow was directed from the top to the bottom; the dialysate compartment was prefilled and sealed. b Dye solution was injected in the dialysate inlet line, and flow was directed from the bottom to the top; the blood compartment was prefilled and seal.
+Blood and dialysate compartments were analyzed separately. a Dye solution was injected in the blood inlet line, and flow was directed from the top to the bottom; the dialysate compartment was prefilled and sealed. b Dye solution was injected in the dialysate inlet line, and flow was directed from the top to the botto compartment was prefilled and sealed. b Dye solution was injected in the dialysate inlet line, and flow was directed from the bottom to the top; the blood compartment was prefilled and seal.
 Figure adapted from Lorenzin, et al.